ajbanjara/Wireshark/Development/FilenameEncoding.md

 ## UN*X

-In UN*X systems (Linux, macOS, the BSDs, Solaris, etc.), Wireshark currently assumes all such strings are encoded in UTF-8, and that the locale uses UTF-8 as its encoding; all Wireshark programs initialize the locale to the default, early in the main routine, by calling `setlocale(LC_ALL, "")`.
+In UN*X systems (Linux, macOS, the BSDs, Solaris, etc.), Wireshark currently assumes all such strings are encoded in UTF-8, and that the locale uses UTF-8 as its encoding; all Wireshark programs initialize the C-language locale to the default, early in the main routine, by calling `setlocale(LC_ALL, "")`.

 ## Windows.

 In Windows, most system and C-language APIs have two variants, one of which accepts or supplies strings in the current "ANSI code page" and one of which accepts or supplies strings in UTF-16-encoded Unicode.
 Wireshark attempts to use the UTF-16 variants when possible, with wrapper routines that translate between the UTF-8 strings used inside Wireshark and the UTF-16 strings used in the APIs, so that Unicode is fully supported.

+All Wireshark programs initialize the C-language locale to use UTF-8, early in the main routine, by calling `setlocale(LC_ALL, ".UTF-8")`.
+See [the "UTF-8 Support" section](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setlocale-wsetlocale?view=vs-2019#utf-8-support) of [the Microsoft documentation for Visual C's `setlocale()` routine](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setlocale-wsetlocale?view=vs-2019).
+This causes the "ANSI code page" versions of all routines in the C runtime support to accept and supply strings encoded in UTF-8.

 ## GLib filenames